 Artist's impression of The Paddock.

 Results from our last engagement - July 2022

 We ran a survey on the key principles being considered for The Paddock public realm improvements between Monday

-We’ve listened to your comments and are developing the design further to include your feedback:
+We listened to your comments and developed the design further to include your feedback:

 There was strong support that the proposal met your expectations with regards to improved accessibility.
 70% of respondents scored it as a highly important or important principle within the design.

 Therefore, the design will stay at the proposed offer which will include a new pathway linking 2 pedestrian crossings between the bus station and Brook Road.
 Re-surfacing Military Road will also take place to help improve connections to The Paddock.
 The paths will be wider while retaining the current amount of greenspace in the area.

 There was good support that the proposal met your expectations with regards to planting and green space.
 62% of respondents scoring it highly important/important.
 Comments were made regarding the types of planting, with a preference for the hardy and robust planting.
 The planting will accommodate the following:

 - a mix of shrubs, perennial and flowering plants